-Chapter 5 reviews evidence showing how human use of fossil fuels benefits the environment.
-The scientific literature on the impacts of warmer atmospheric temperatures and rising plants finds them to be concentrations on overwhelmingly positive.
+Section 5.3 reviews the scientific literature on the impacts of global warming and rising atmospheric CO2 concentrations on plants, finding them to be overwhelmingly positive.
 This extends to rates of photosynthesis and biomass production and the efficiency with which plants and trees utilize water (Ainsworth and Long, 2005; Bourgault et al., 2017).
-The result is a remarkable and beneficial Greening of the Earth shown in Figure SPM.5 (Zhu et al. 2016; Campbell et al., 2017; Cheng et al., 2017).
+The result is a remarkable and beneficial Greening of the Earth (Zhu et al. 2016; Campbell et al., 2017; Cheng et al., 2017).
+See Figure SPM.5.

-Similarly, the impacts of global warming on terrestrial animals is likely to be net positive.
-Wildlife benefit from expanding habitats, and real-world data indicate warmer temperatures have not been harmful to wildlife (Willis et al., 2010).
-Laboratory and field studies of the impact of warmer temperatures and reduced water pH levels (so-called "acidification") on aquatic life find tolerance and adaptation and even examples of benefits (Pandolfi et al., 2011; Baker, 2014).
+Section 5.4 reviews the impacts of global warming on terrestrial animals and once again finds the results to be positive: Real-world data indicate warmer temperatures have not been harmful to wildlife (Willis et al., 2010) Section 5.5 reviews laboratory and field studies of the impact of warming temperatures on aquatic life and finds tolerance and adaptation in response to higher temperatures and reduced water pH levels (so-called "acidification") (Pandolfi et al., 2011; Baker, 2014).
+Section 5.6 provides a brief conclusion.